 What Actually Works

-Fasted cardio is not useless, but its benefits are different from what most people think.
+Fasted cardio is not useless, but its benefits are different from what many people think.
 Use it when it fits your goals.

 Common Myths